-For twenty years, the EU has been denying visas for most applicants.
-At the same time wars, conflicts and poverty are forcing out of their countries many people who wish to seek protection in Europe.
+For more then twenty years, the EU has been denying visas for most applicants.
+At the same time wars, conflicts and poverty are forcing people out of their countries, many of which who wish to seek protection in Europe.
 Despite the lack of legal ways to reach European territory and despite life-threatening dangers, many of you decide to emigrate anyway and cross the sea-border.*

-• Although this leaflet focuses specifically on the situation at the sea-border, some information can still be useful also for those who might decide to cross the land-border in the Evros region.
+- Although this information focuses specifically on the situation at the sea-border, some information can still be useful also for those who might decide to cross the land-border in the Evros region.

-Are you sure you want to put your life at risk when crossing the land- or seaborder?
-Every year, along the Greek-Turkish border 150-200 deaths are documented in average but real numbers are assumingly higher.
-In the past years there have also been many reports of people being intercepted at sea by the greek coastguards and pushed back to Turkey unlawfully, which also constitutes a dangerous situation.
+Are you sure you want to put your life at risk when crossing the land- or sea-border?
+Every year, there are many deaths documented along the Greek-Turkish border.
+In the past years there have also been many reports of people being intercepted at sea by the Greek coastguards and pushed back to Turkey unlawfully, which makes the crossing even more dangerous.

 - Make sure that there are enough life vests on board for everybody!
-You can buy one in advance for 30 Turkish Lira (TL).
 Put them on as soon as your boat leaves and wear them all the time.

 - Wear clothes fitted for the season, but do not forget to pack warm clothes and a waterproof jacket.

 - Especially for trips from Turkey towards Italy, that can last many days it is very important to have enough drinking water and food.

 MAKE SURE THAT THE EMERGENCY EQUIPMENT ON THE BOAT IS FUNCTIONING

 - Make sure that there are emergency and warning signals on board!
 Distress rockets and smoke canisters can save your life.
 In any case, anything likely to attract other people’s attention can be useful: whistles, bright coloured clothes, plastic bags, mirrors, mobile phones or camera flashes, a torch, etc.